Everything you need to know about Cook Shire's bin labelling program

 Got an extra bin?

-If you use an additional bin that isn’t yet listed on your rates notice, complete the relevant Extra Bin Service Form before 12 May to have it assessed and included.
+If you use an additional bin that isn’t yet listed on your rates notice, complete the relevant Extra Bin Service Form before the end of the audit period to ensure it is included.

 If you require a one-off additional bin collection, please contact Auswaste to organise directly or alternatively bring your bin down to the waste transfer station (fees will apply).